Drugs and alcohol support

-The signs that someone has significant health or social problems as a result of alcohol or other drug use will depend on what drug they are taking or how much alcohol they consume.
-This page provides advice and information on alcohol and directs you to support services available in County Durham.
+The signs that you have significant health or social problems as a result of drug or alcohol use will depend on what drugs you are taking or how much alcohol you are drinking.
+This page provides information on where to get help and support.

-If you are concerned about your drinking or worried about a family member or friend - help and support is available.
-Use links below for help and support:
+If you are concerned about your drinking or worried about a family member or friend, help and support is available.

 The following websites provide more information on drugs, alcohol, treatment services and national policy:

 - County Durham drug and alcohol recovery services - offers a range of confidential support to individuals, families and carers wanting to know more about all aspects of drugs and alcohol.

 - Drink Coach - take the alcohol test to find out how risky your drinking really is and download the Drink Coach App.

 - NHS Drug addiction: getting help - if you need treatment for drug addiction, you're entitled to NHS care in the same way as anyone else who has a health problem.

 - Talk to Frank: Drugs A-Z - is an easy to use guide on illegal drugs, their effects and their risks.

 - NHS: Alcohol support - NHS website about alcohol support.